Dreamcast: Background

 In 1988, Sega released the Genesis (known as the Mega Drive in most countries outside North America), in the fourth generation of video game consoles.
 It became the most successful Sega console ever, at 30.75 million units sold.
 Its successor, the Saturn, was released in Japan in 1994.
 The Saturn is CD-ROM-based and has 2D and 3D graphics, but its complex dual-CPU architecture was more difficult to program than its chief competitor, the Sony PlayStation.
-Although the Saturn debuted before the PlayStation in Japan and the United States, its surprise US launch, four months earlier than scheduled, was marred by a lack of distribution, which remained a problem.
+Although the Saturn debuted before the PlayStation in Japan and the United States, its surprise US launch, four months ahead of schedule, was limited to four retailers due to a lack of supply, which "aggravated" other retailers.
+Developers also found it easier to program for the Playstation, which caused a loss of support from these game developers.
 Losses on the Saturn contributed to financial problems for Sega, whose revenue had declined between 1992 and 1995 as part of an industry-wide slowdown.